This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 This made him start jerking his head back and forth trying to get the floor register off of him.
 As a result, the metal floor register kept banging into the wall, the floor-level cabinets, and a bench that we have near the door in the kitchen.

-At first, I thought his tongue was caught in the floor register, and I immediately remembered the story of the dog that got its tongue caught in a paper shredder.
+At first, I thought his tongue was caught in the floor register — because I immediately remembered the story of the dog that got its tongue caught in a paper shredder.

 Unfortunately, Destin found himself entangled — at the neck — to an odd shaped, slightly heavy, metal floor register.